Skip to content

 To use this feature, you wil require the following

-• Icinga Agent is certificates installed
+• Icinga Agent certificate installed

-• Icinga for Windows v1.6.0 installed
+• Icinga for Windows v1.6.0 or later installed

 • Icinga for Windows Service installed